camdan-me/DiscordBotBestPractices/index.md

 # Discord Bot Best Practices
-If you are making a bot that is publically available, you should probably follow these best practices.
+If you are making a publically available bot, you should probably follow these best practices.
 The goal is to keep servers as clean as possible and their users as happy as possible!

 **ALL BOTS SHOULD ALWAYS follow the Discord [Terms of Service](https://discord.com/terms), [Community Guidelines](https://discord.com/guidelines), and [Developer Policy](https://discord.com/developers/docs/policy).**